brianyang/anotherpubsub/README.md

 # examples

 ## subscribe to newSignup events and pass an argument
-### this creates a subscription and publishes the argument
+This creates a subscription to a custom event name and passes an argument to be evaluated when subscribed.
+Invoking pubber will create a subscription and then publish to ensure the subscription reaches the subscriber.

 ```coffeescript
 pubber newSignup